-Said another way, I wanted to foster their interdependence.
+Said another way, I wanted to prepare them for adulthood.
 For I’m pretty certain not one of us is meant to function in this world solely on our own, as an island.
 But rather autonomously and with aid, in community.

 When I’d realize my kids could manage a task on their own, but they just didn’t want to, I went the way of “do it yourself or go without” until they were no longer intimidated by the task at hand.